The Practical Application of Marketing Psychology in E-Commerce

 Practical Application of Marketing Psychology in E-Commerce

-In this chapter, we’ll take you through the purchasing process in our chosen e-shop, pointing out insights along the way.
+In this section, we’ll take you through the purchasing process in our chosen e-shop, pointing out insights along the way.
 These insights will show you how to influence consumer behavior and your customers’ choices while making them feel empowered.

 Here’s our scenario.